• Menu

 (0)

-Just a stone’s throw from the Roman Forum and the Colosseum, the Palatine Hill is high on the list of the Italian capital’s most emblematic ancient sites.
-Considered the cradle of Rome, this legendary hill is well worth a visit!
+Just steps away from the Roman Forum and the Colosseum, the Palatine Hill is one of the most iconic ancient sites in Rome.
+Considered the birthplace of the city, this legendary hill is definitely worth a visit!

 Follow the guide!

-Situated a stone’s throw from the Colosseum and the Roman Forum, the Palatine Hill is the most central of Rome’s seven hills (the six others being the Aventine Hill, the Caelian Hill, the Capitoline Hill, the Esquiline Hill, the Quirinal Hill and the Viminal Hill).
+Located just steps from the Colosseum and the Roman Forum, the Palatine Hill is the most central of Rome’s seven hills (the others being Aventine, Caelian, Capitoline, Esquiline, Quirinal, and Viminal).

-According to legend, the she-wolf discovered the twins Romulus and Remus at the foot of the Palatine before taking them in the Lupercal cave (which, by the way, was discovered by archaeologists in 2007).
+According to legend, it was at the foot of the Palatine Hill that the she-wolf discovered the twins Romulus and Remus before taking them to the Lupercal cave (which, incidentally, was discovered by archaeologists in 2007).

-The image of the she-wolf suckling the twins remains an emblem of the city today.
+The image of the she-wolf nursing the twins remains an emblem of the city.
 You will find a beautiful statue of the scene in the Capitoline Museums.

-When they became adults, the twins decided to found a city, but differed as to where the new city should be located: Romulus wanted to build it on the Palatine Hill while Remus was in favour of founding the city on the Aventine Hill.
-To decide between them, the brothers turned to the augurs, who designated Romulus as the founder and king of the future city.
+As adults, the twins decide to found a city but disagree on its location: Romulus wants to build it on Palatine Hill, while Remus prefers Aventine Hill.
+To resolve their dispute, they turn to the augurs who designate Romulus as the founder and king of the new city.

-Following his sucess, Romulus drew the boundaries of his new city on the ground. ealous, Remus provoked his brother by crossing the newly-drawn boundary.
-Out of revenge and fear of sharing power, Romulus killed his brother… Rome was born…
+Romulus then outlines the limits of his new city with a plow.
+Jealous, Remus provokes his brother by crossing the line he has just drawn on the ground.
+Out of vengeance and fear of sharing power, Romulus kills his brother… and Rome is born.

-Moral of the story: if you like happy endings, forget Roman mythology!
+Moral of the story: if you like happy endings, Roman mythology might not be for you!

 🧐 Fun fact 🧐

 In ancient Rome, the image of the she-wolf was often associated with prostitution.
-A brothel was called a lupanar in Latin.
-Some scholars therefore suggest that the she-wolf who took in Romulus and Remus was in fact… a prostitute.
+A brothel was called a “lupanar” in Latin (“lupus” meaning “wolf” in Latin).
+Some experts suggest that the she-wolf who took in Romulus and Remus might actually have been… a prostitute.

-There is every reason to believe that the famous hill was occupied as early as the 10th century BC.
-Archaeologists have also discovered the remains of huts dating from the 8th century BC and two cisterns dating from the 7th century BC.
+It appears that this famous hill was indeed occupied as early as the 10th century BC.
+Archaeologists have also discovered hut remains dating back to the 8th century BC and two cisterns from the 7th century BC.

-During the Roman Republic (510 BC to 27 BC), the Palatine Hill became the ‘posh district’ of ancient Rome.
-The wealthiest Roman citizens – including Cicero and Mark Antony – had their residences built on the hill.
+During the Roman Republic (510 BC to 27 BC), the Palatine Hill became the “posh” neighborhood of ancient Rome.
+Wealthy Roman citizens—including Cicero and Mark Antony—built their residences there.

-During the imperial period (from 27 BC onwards), the emperors appropriated the Palatine Hill to build their palaces, such as the Domus Tiberiana (built by Tiberius) or the Domus Augustana (built by Domitian).
+During the imperial era (starting in 27 BC), emperors also took over the Palatine Hill to build their palaces, such as the Domus Tiberiana (built by Tiberius) and the Domus Augustana (built by Domitian).

-According to ancient sources, in the middle of the 4th century AD, the Palatine Hill was home to:
+According to period sources, by the mid-4th century AD, the Palatine Hill was home to:

 • 89 domus (≈ mansions)